til-schneider/slim-wiki/src/articles/index.md

 Example Wiki
 ============

-Place the content of you *slim wiki* into this directory.
+Place the content of your *slim wiki* into this directory.
 Write it using [GitHub flavored](https://help.github.com/articles/github-flavored-markdown) [Markdown](https://daringfireball.net/projects/markdown/).

+Use the main page as overview and add links to subpages:

+- [Cheat Sheets](cheat-sheets) - You can add links to directories having a `index.md`.
+- [Markdown cheat sheet](cheat-sheets/Markdown_cheat_sheet.md) - Or add direct a link to a markdown file.